A spinorial energy functional: critical points and gradient flow: Introduction

 \begin{thm*} {\bf C (Smoothness of the critical set).} {\em Let $M$ be simply-connected and $\bar\Phi=(\bar g,\bar\phi)\in\mc N$ be an irreducible critical point, i.e.\ its underlying metric is irreducible.
 Then $\mr{Crit(\mc E)}$ is smooth at $\bar\Phi$, i.e. its Zariski tangent space is integrable.
 Further, $\tilde Q^{-1}_{\bar\Phi}(0)$ is a slice for the $\widetilde\diff_0(M)$-action on $\mr{Crit(\mc E)}$, that is, the premoduli space of parallel spinors $\mr{Crit(\mc E)}/\widetilde\diff_0(M)$ is smooth at $\bar\Phi$.
 If all critical points are irreducible, then $\mc E$ is Morse-Bott.} \end{thm*}

 Note that under the assumption that $M$ is simply-connected any critical point is irreducible in dimensions $4$, $6$ and $7$.
 The same holds in dimension $8$ unless $M$ is a product of two $K3$-surfaces.
 Theorem C holds more generally on certain non simply-connected manifolds, see Theorem~\ref{integkerL}.
+In fact, ongoing work~\cite{holrig} will actually show that one can remove the assumptions ``simply-connected'' and ``irreducible'' so that $\mr{Crit}(\mc E)$ is always smooth, cf.\ also Remark~\ref{art.in.pre}.

 Theorem C and the formula for the second variation of $\mc E$ which we compute in Section~\ref{second_var} give all the necessary ingredients for stability of the flow in the sense of~\cite[Theorem 8.1]{ww10}.
 Namely, in a suitable $C^\infty$-neighbourhood of an irreducible critical point, we expect the flow~\eqref{floweqintro} to exist for all times and to converge modulo diffeomorphisms to a critical point.
+This is now work in progress by Lothar Schiemanowski as part of his thesis project.
 Ideally, the flow could become a tool for detecting special holonomy metrics, metrics with (generalised) Killing spinors, twistor spinors and other solutions to ``natural'' spinor field equations.
 Also the limit spaces when solutions of the flow develop singularities should be of interest and we hope to develop these issues further in the near future.

+\paragraph{\bf Acknowledgements.} The authors thank the referees for carefully reading the manuscript which led to considerable improvements of the text.